 As I mentioned early, Elephant Skin Stone is ideal for enclosures that need high water parameters.
 This is the perfect stone to consider for saltwater aquariums.
 Dolomite is a great alternative to Limestone and less soluble to acidic water.
 As the stones weather, they leech beneficial minerals like calcium and magnesium invertebrates and other inhabitants will benefit from.
 This stone is a rather hardy rock that will last a long time with no sharp edges when broken.

 This stone can be devastating to freshwater enclosures.
 Softwater-dependent inhabitants will quickly perish as inevitable water parameters arise from the usage of Elephant Skin Stone on its own.
-The acidic water these types of tanks establish will cause the rock to weather prematurely leading to possible collapsing.
+The acidic water these types of tanks establish will cause the rock to weather prematurely leading to possibly collapsing.

 The density of Dolostone is another precaution to worry about.
 Heavier stones like these will need to be placed securely to prevent damage if falling occurs within the vivarium.
 Never place the rock on the bare bottom of the tank or up against the side glass.
 The concentrated levels of pressure focused on the edge of the rock could cause the glass to crack.